MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 Now that we have the updated representation for each token, we need to convert these representations into actual tokens (words or subwords).
 To do this:

-- The output of the final layer is passed through a **linear transformation** (a dense layer), which projects the token's embedding into a space the size of the vocabulary.
+- The output of the final layer is passed through a **linear transformation** (**a dense layer**), which projects the token's embedding into a space the size of the vocabulary.
 This is a simple matrix multiplication, where the weights correspond to the learned representations of each word in the vocabulary.

 **4. Softmax Function:**

-The logits zt\mathbf{z}_tzt​ are then passed through a **softmax function**, which converts these raw scores into probabilities.
+The logits zt​ are then passed through a **softmax function**, which converts these raw scores into probabilities.
 The softmax ensures that the output is a valid probability distribution over the vocabulary

 **5. Token Prediction:**